Hakame-kun/Scripts/README.md

 <a href="https://wearedevs.net/dinfo/JJSploit" target="_blank">JJSploit</a>.
 Why ?
 Because, even if Krnl needs key to make it able to use, it simply can do any
 scripts, yeah Paid Script also works well with Krnl
 # Disclaimer
-⚠️ I don't own all of these scripts, they all belong to their owners ⚠️ All of these scripts are free, if you pay for them.
-You might be scammed by someone ⚠️ I'm not responsible if you're banned because of cheating/exploiting Roblox.
+⚠️ I don't own all of these scripts, they all belong to their owners<br>
+⚠️ All of these scripts are free, if you pay for them.
+You might be scammed by someone<br>
+⚠️ I'm not responsible if you're banned because of cheating/exploiting Roblox.
 Do with your own risk !